Junk drawer—love it or hate it

 The ubiquitous junk drawer.
 We put things in there that we expect to need and easily find.
 Does yours work that way?
-If not, keep reading.

 Why it’s a jumbled mess